-All of our recliners are made with comfort and durability in mind, with sturdy construction, smooth reclining mechanism, and soft yet supportive cushions.
+All of our recliners are made with comfort and durability in mind, with sturdy construction, a smooth reclining mechanism, and soft yet supportive cushions.
 When choosing between leather and fabric you must consider the feel of the upholstery.
 Leather has a cooler surface, while fabric is softer to the touch and more breathable.
-Our leather is buttery soft top grain, so it doesn't feel stiff like some lower quality leather upholstery.
+Our leather is buttery soft top grain, so it doesn't feel stiff like some lower-quality leather upholstery.
 Ultimately, this is a matter of personal preference, but some people find the warm feel of fabric more comfortable in casual, curl-up-by-the-fire settings.

 Care and Maintenance

 High-quality fabric upholstery is available in sturdy and stain-resistant options.
-With the right fabric type, this look will last a long time, and it can be kept fresh with proper maintenance, care and occasional professional cleanings.
+With the right fabric type, this look will last a long time, and it can be kept fresh with proper maintenance, care, and occasional professional cleanings.

 However, for long, rugged wear you simply can't beat leather.
 It resists punctures from things such as pets and kids and spills can easily be wiped off.
 Proper care for leather upholstery only requires regular dusting and occasionally wiping it down with leather conditioner to keep it clean.
 For recliners that are going to see more mess, leather upholstery is a more durable option and will stand up to daily wear better.